rogeliojohnoliverio/sun-code-reviewer/README.md

 # Run the bot we suggest use node version v18.17.0 it might have issue with other versions
 npm run all
 ```
-- For local setup references, you may watch this [TUTORIAL](https://www.youtube.com/watch?v=WSkoEqrL0r4)

 ## 👤 Developers